khuenguyen-agilityio/typescript-training/README.md

 ## Goals

 - Apply knowledge of HTML/CSS
-- Get familiar with TypeScript syntax
+- Get familiar with JavaScript & TypeScript syntax
 - Know the basic differences between asynchronous and synchronous
 - Understand and apply DOM Manipulation
 - Use DevTools for debugging issues